torbendury/torbendury.github.io/_posts/2025-12-09-pubsub-shovel.md

 }
 ```

-This design enables cross-project transfers and simplifies usage by requiring only the standard PubSub resource names.
+This means you can do cross-project transfers without extra config.

-## Deployment Options
+## Deployment

-### Google Cloud Functions (Primary)
+### Cloud Functions

-The serverless deployment option provides the best operational experience:
+The obvious choice for this kind of utility:

 ```bash
 gcloud functions deploy pubsub-shovel \